paultopia/casebook-14amend/working-copy.md

 Accordingly, the residents of the outskirts have petitioned the state legislature to permit them to incorporate as independent municipalities, with their own tax bases and school districts.
 The legislature has enacted a bill permitting the incorporation.

 The leader of a local civil rights group has appeared in your office.
-According to her organization, the anticipated result of this municipal incorporation would be that the municipalities on the outskirts would have schools that are substantially whiter and substantially better-funded than before; the remainder of the city in the middle would have schools with a substantially greater minority population and, unsurprisingly, those schools would also suffer a substantial decline in resources.
+According to her organization, the anticipated result of this municipal incorporation would be that the municipalities on the outskirts would have schools that are substantially whiter and substantially better-funded than before; the remainder of the city in the middle would have schools with a substantially greater racial minority population and, unsurprisingly, those schools would also suffer a substantial decline in resources.
 Lots of other disparaties would be created too, but her organization is focused on education.

 Based on the cases we've read thus far, and assuming there's a plaintiff with standing, does her organization have a basis for challenging the municipal incorporation under the Equal Protection Clause?